-Key stages in producing a neighbourhood pan
+Key stages in producing a neighbourhood plan

-This analysis, and a list of the key documents reviewed in preparing the neighbourhood plan, are contained in the separate evidence report.
+This analysis, and a list of the key documents reviewed in preparing the Neighbourhood Plan, are contained in the separate Evidence Report.

-The other thing that was studied at an early stage was the emerging North Hertfordshire Local Plan, to assess the extent to which its policies already address the issues raised by the community or highlighted by the evidence base.
+The other thing that was studied at an early stage was the new North Hertfordshire Local Plan itself, to assess the extent to which its proposed policies already address the issues raised by the community or highlighted by the evidence base.
 From this, a 'gap analysis' was produced of issues that might be addressed more fully through the Neighbourhood Plan.
-The results of this analysis are also summarised in the evidence report.
-Possible changes to the North Hertfordshire Local Plan that emerged during and after its examination were kept under review, in case they had implications for the Neighbourhood Plan.
+The results of this analysis are also summarised in the Evidence Report.
+Possible changes to the new North Hertfordshire Local Plan that have emerged during and after its examination have been kept under review, in case they have implications for the Neighbourhood Plan.

-These reviews of the evidence base and the emerging North Hertfordshire Local Plan allowed an initial set of policies to be drafted, which were discussed informally with the neighbourhood planning group, local councillors, officers and consultants working for North Hertfordshire District Council and Hertfordshire County Council and relevant agencies such as Historic England.
-This initial feedback was taken into consideration in finalising the draft Neighbourhood Plan to be published for consultation.
+The early community discussions, and the reviews of the evidence base and the new North Hertfordshire Local Plan, allowed an initial set of policies to be drafted.
+These were discussed informally with other members of the Baldock, Bygrave and Clothall Planning Group, local councillors, officers and consultants working for North Hertfordshire District Council and Hertfordshire County Council, and relevant agencies such as Historic England.
+This initial feedback was taken into consideration in finalising the draft Neighbourhood Plan that was published for consultation.

-Alongside this work, the Neighbourhood Panning Group was successful in making a bid to the Government's support programme for neighbourhood planning, so that specialist help with design could be provided.
-How new development might look was one of the community concerns identified in the early discussions about producing the neighbourhood plan.
-Through the support programme, AECOM (a firm of professional consultants) worked with the neighbourhood planning group to identify additional guidance on design that could be provided.
-Further information on how this was prepared is contained in the Design Guidelines that accompany this plan.
+Alongside this work, the Planning Group was successful in making a bid to the Government's support programme for neighbourhood planning, so that specialist help with design could be provided.
+How new development might look was one of the community concerns identified in the early discussions about producing the Neighbourhood Plan.
+Through the support programme, AECOM (a firm of professional consultants) worked with the Baldock, Bygrave and Clothall Planning Group and the wider community to prepare additional guidelines on design that could form part of the Neighbourhood Plan.
+Further information on how this was prepared is contained in the Design Guidelines that accompany the plan.